ohuji/euler-problems/README.md

 ```
 Im using the same function for checking prime numbers as in #7 solution.

-It is kind of straight forward solution of just checking primes and until target and summing them.
+It is kind of straight forward solution of just checking primes until target and summing them.

 Using System.currentTimeMillis() it takes around 614ms for the solution.
 It takes a lot more time since the target is 2mil.